MattDeDuck/TheLegendOfBumbo/TrinketHelper/Readme.md

 3. Create a folder in `The Legend of Bum-Bo/BepInEx/Plugins` entitled `TrinketHelper`
 4. Place the two files within `The Legend of Bum-Bo/BepInEx/plugins/TrinketHelper`
 5. Run the game through Steam

+## Simple Guide

+If you have 1-4 trinkets then press the respective number on the top of your keyboard.
+Doing so will display the trinket name and description for that slot.
+So if you press `2` then it will display the name of the trinket in the second slot as well as its description.